Decorating on a budget doesn’t have to be so challenging! Here, I’ll be sharing 8 creative ways to style your home for Fall on a budget.

 When possible, think of ways to modify your existing furniture or decorations rather than replacing them.

-Let’s say your couch has turquoise throw pillows that are distinctly outside of your white, brown, and grey colour palette.
+Let’s say your living room couch has turquoise throw pillows that are distinctly outside of your white, brown, and grey color palette.

 Rather than buying a whole new set of pillows, consider replacing the pillowcases with something more seasonal.

 Similarly, duvet covers, throw blankets, or napkin sets can be high impact items to switch out seasonally.
-Even summery items like potted herbs can fall into an autumnal theme if they are wrapped in an orange ribbon.
+Even summery items like potted herbs can fall into an autumnal theme.

-Think about purchasing a neutrally-toned platter that can serve as the foundation for many seasonal centerpieces.
+Think about purchasing a neutrally-toned platter or tray that can serve as the foundation for many seasonal centerpieces.
+Decorated with an a large vase, orange flowers, and pumpkin-scented candle.

 Wreath bases are another foundation for decorations that can be changed to suit the season.
-Colourful leaves, boughs, dried flowers, and yellow wheat all say “welcome home” in a different season.
+Colorful leaves, boughs, dried flowers, and yellow wheat all say “welcome home” in a different season.

 Eight creative ways to style your home seasonally

-Think about the theme of your home that transcends season.
+Think about the look of your home and how transcends into different season.
 What defines you as a family?
 Use your family identity as a starting point for your theme.

-DIY can be as simple as giving a picture frame a new layer of paint, or as complex as restoring a vintage table.
+DIY can be as simple as giving a picture frame a fresh coat of paint, or as complex as restoring a vintage table.
 Whatever you do, the important thing is that you are making it your own.

 Give your wallet and the planet a break, and fall in love with thrifting.
-Most consignment stores and upscale thrift stores will have decorations that are ready to add to your seasonal centerpiece.
+Most consignment stores and upscale thrift shops will have decorations that are ready to add to your seasonal centerpiece.

 However, thrifting can also be a great opportunity to find pieces that need a little DIY love to really shine.

-Big-box stores can be a simple decoration purchasing choice in a pinch, but generally the most unique decor will be in small local shops.
+Big-box stores can be a great way to decorate your home in a pinch, but generally the most unique decor will be in small local shops.

 Ask the kids what they love about a certain season, and consider using that as inspiration (if it’s a reasonable idea, of course you do not have to decorate your house in Frozen theme).